storopoli/graphs-complexity/slides/slides.typ

 = Why study Graph Theory and Computational Complexity?

-#align(horizon + center)[#image("images/algorithm_analysis_meme.jpg", width: 50%)]
+#align(horizon + center)[#image(
+    "images/algorithm_analysis_meme.jpg",
+    width: 50%,
+  )]

 == Computational Theory

 #align(horizon)[
   *Computational theory* is a subfield of computer science and mathematics that seeks to determine which problems can be computed within a given computational model.

   *Computation* can be defined as the calculation of a function through an algorithm.
 ]

 == #link("https://en.wikipedia.org/wiki/Alan_Turing")[Turing] vs. #link("https://en.wikipedia.org/wiki/Alonzo_Church")[Church]